coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 Sentence and Paragraph text objects
 -----------------------------------

 Vim defines paragraphs as groups of text separated by blank lines.
+It can't get any easier than that.

-The following is straight from the vim documentation for the definition of a
+Sentences are a little more complex.
+The following is straight from the vim documentation for the definition of a sentence:
-sentence:

     A sentence is defined as ending at a '.', '!' or '?' followed by either the end of a line, or by a space or tab.
 Any number of closing ')', ']',